Kurt Andersen

-Kurt B. Andersen (born August 22, 1954) is an American writer, the author of novels and nonfiction as well as a writer for television and the theater.
+Kurt B. Andersen is an American writer, the author of novels and nonfiction, as well as a writer for television and the theater.
+His work frequently focuses on American sociopolitical history and satire, ranging from cultural analysis to near-future speculative fiction.

-He was also a co-founder of Spy magazine, as well as co-creator and for its 20-year run host of the weekly Peabody Award-winning public radio program and podcast Studio 360.
+He was a co-founder of Spy magazine, as well as co-creator and host of the weekly Peabody Award-winning public radio program and podcast Studio 360.

 Early life and education

 Andersen was born in Omaha, Nebraska.
 Growing up, he lived across the street from Ginni Thomas.
 He graduated from Westside High School.
 While a student at Harvard College, he was an editor and vice-president of the Harvard Lampoon.
-He graduated magna cum laude from Harvard.
+He graduated magna cum laude from Harvard, and has been awarded honorary doctorates by the Rhode Island School of Design and Pratt Institute.

-Journalism
+Journalism, broadcasting, and media

+Early in his career, Andersen worked as a writer for the Today Show critic and interviewer Gene Shalit.
+Before and during his tenure at Spy, he wrote for Time, including nine years as its architecture and design critic.

+In 1986, Andersen, with E. Graydon Carter and Thomas L. Phillips Jr., co-founded Spy.
+In his introduction to the 2006 retrospective anthology Spy: The Funny Years, author Dave Eggers assessed the publication's benchmark cultural impact:

+Spy was the most influential magazine of the 1980s.
+It might have remade New York's cultural landscape; it definitely changed the whole tone of magazine journalism.
+It was cruel, brilliant, beautifully written and perfectly designed, and feared by all.
+There's no magazine I know of that's so continually referenced, held up as a benchmark; and whose demise is so lamented.